-Start by asking and answering basic questions.
-What do you want to accomplish?
+First address basic questions.
+What do you want?
 More living space?
 An extra bedroom and bathroom?
-An update for tired old rooms?
-A new layout to correct dysfunctional floor plans?
-Will you use remodeled or new space enough to justify the cost?
-Will you raise your home’s market value?
-Should that even matter to you?
+An update for outdated rooms?
+A new layout to correct a dysfunctional floor plan?
+Will you use the remodeled or new space enough to justify the cost?

-Get design help, and put together a serious plan.
-Architects, house designers, and kitchen and bath designers—each with varying strengths—can convert your ideas and wish lists into a detailed plan with a rough budget.
+Get design help and make a plan.
+Architects, house designers, and kitchen and bath designers can convert your wish lists into a detailed plan with a rough budget.

-Hiring a contractor who can turn ideas into reality—as painlessly as possible and at a fair price—is the most important step.
-Start by consulting customer reviews here.
-As you make a list of prospective contractors, ask many questions of past customers and pros in the field—among them: Does the company do the kind of work you have in mind?
-Does it follow plans?
-Does it get the work done when promised?
-Does it help you find low-cost solutions?
-Does it stick to agreed-upon prices?
-Does it solve problems promptly?
-Do workers communicate effectively?
-Does it limit disruption to your daily life as much as possible?
-Are the results as professional and attractive as you would expect?
-Is it flexible enough to make changes at a reasonable cost if you change your mind?
+Check out potential contractors.
+Hiring the right contractor is the most important step.
+Consult customer reviews here at Checkbook.org.
+Ask prospective remodelers to provide references, and ask them lots of questions, such as: Did the company follow plans?
+Did it get the work done when promised?
+Did it help you find low-cost solutions and stick to agreed-upon prices?
+Did it solve problems promptly?
+Did workers communicate effectively?
+Did it limit disruption to your daily life?
+Were the results as professional and attractive as expected?
+Was it flexible enough to make changes for a reasonable price if you changed your mind about something?

-Meet with at least three (but preferably four or five) candidates, and go over your plan in detail, while asking pointed questions about their experience and credentials as well as potential problems—from your perspective and the contractor’s.
+Schedule sit-downs with companies.
+Meet the contractor candidates.
+Sit down with at least three (but preferably four or five) prospects and go over your plan in detail.
+Ask pointed questions about their experience and point out potential problems—from your perspective and the contractor’s.
 Yours will be a close relationship, so imagine what it would be like to work with this person for weeks or even months.
-Afterward, check out key credentials, including references, licensure, insurance, and complaint history.

-Checkbook’s undercover shoppers found a wide range of pricing for two different remodeling projects: from $113,000 to $205,000 for one job and from $26,000 to $61,000 for another.
+Get several proposals and bids.
+Checkbook’s undercover shoppers found a wide range of pricing for different remodeling projects: from $190,000 to $321,000 for one job, and from $38,600 to $61,500 for another.
 Moral: Get multiple fixed-price bids.
 Also, don’t assume that there’s any relationship between price and quality.
 Many contractors do great work at low prices.

-Pick a winner; then get a formal contract.
-Good contracts cover everything from payment terms and deadlines to who does the work and warranties.
+Do the deal.
+Once you’ve chosen a contractor, get a formal contract covering everything from payment terms and deadlines to who does the work and warranties.

+Remain vigilant.
 There’s much you can do to help your project run smoothly.
 Communicate with your project manager every day.
 Deal promptly with surprises.
-If work isn’t done to your satisfaction, don’t pay until the contractor makes it right.
+If work isn’t done to your satisfaction, say so immediately and withhold further payments until it’s fixed.